Basheyev/Boson/README.md

 ### 3.2.
 Records Storage I/O

-Storage file consist of database header and **double linked list of records**.
+Storage file consists of a database header and two **double-linked lists of records** - one for data records and the second for deleted records.
+When a new record is created algorithm searches available deleted records of the appropriate size to efficiently utilize used space.
+If there is no suitable deleted record of appropriate size, a new data record is created at the end of the file.

 #### 3.2.1.
 Records